Sagleft/reddit2utopia/README.md

 File `config/config.json` contains the bot settings, fill in the data to connect to Utopia client.

+The account to which you will connect via the API must be a member of the chat \ channel to which you want to send messages, and also have the rights to write messages.

 ## bot cross-platform build

 just run